Henr1quers/RoxPartner/README.md

                   AS b,
                p.Name              AS name,
                SUM (d.OrderQty)    AS qtd
-          FROM Sales.salesorderdetail AS   d, Sales.specialofferproduct as o,
+          FROM Sales.salesorderdetail AS   d
-  Production.product as P
-WHERE p.ProductID = o.ProductID
-and o.ProductID = d.ProductID
+  INNER JOIN Sales.specialofferproduct as o ON o.ProductID = d.ProductID
+  INNER JOIN Production.product as P ON p.ProductID = o.ProductID
 GROUP BY name,p.DaysToManufacture) as c
 WHERE b <= 3;
 ~~~~